Quantum Surf Physics

 After a hard numbing collision with water, your body decelerates by compressing against water before penetrating the surface.
 The collision possibly wrenched your neck and vertebrate, this will hurt later.
 Your tissues and organs also took a jolting blow, when the water's surface did not give in.
 You probably feel a bit dizzy from a numbing blow to your head.
 As you come to your senses, you yearn and crave air, your lungs flattened and released the little air they held.
 Just when things start to calm, there is a roar and a thundering explosion.
 The wave breaks on you with a brutal and violent force that squeezes your sinuses and eardrums.
 They feel like they will burst.
 Water twists and bends your body into unimaginable shapes.
 You experience the forces of hydrodynamic resistance.
 It is hydrodynamic forces that bend and twists you.
 You are propelled against water moving all directions, straining muscles and joints as well as more distortion to your flesh and organs.
 The violent turbulence subsides and you feel weightless as you are sucked upward, and pitched over a large powerful waterfall.
 You land in turbulent frothing water still craving a breath of air.
 After a long struggle, you find the surface and take a deep breath, You can only take one breath as the next wave is about to break on you.
 You dive under for another beating, your body limp with exhaustion.
-You are fortunate, Mark Foo was not as lucky, his story is next.
+You are fortunate, you are alive, Mark Foo was not as lucky, his story is next.

 The same hydrodynamic forces that causes harm in a wipeout, can cause your surfboard to stop in a nose poke.
 Hydrodynamic force when applied to the bent nose of a surfboard, can push it backward.
 Pearling and nose pokes have been a problem for surfers since the first Polynesian rode a wave.
 All surfers have experienced nose pokes or pearl dives and know the feeling of being catapulted through the air, when their boards abruptly stop.
 Nose pokes have increased with aerial maneuvers.
 There is a solution for this, one which may have prevented Mark's wipeout.